 2: Then, go over the lesson objectives with your class so they know what they will be learning about.

 3: Activate prior knowledge by asking students to answer the questions on the 3rd slide.
 They can discuss this as a class or you can divide the class into breakout rooms.
 Gather the students back for feedback and use the whiteboard function on Zoom to note down students’ ideas.

 4: Next. go over the information on the 4th slide, adding in any extra things as needed.

 5: Present new language.
 Draw students’ attention to words written in CAPITAL letters and take extra care with slides containing more than one preposition of place.

 6: If time allows, you can do extra recall practice.

 7: Breakout activity: follow the instructions on the 14th slide.
 Make sure students understand exactly what they need to do in the breakout rooms.
 Allow enough time for students to complete the activity.

-Other ideas for extending this Zoom lesson
+Ideas for extending this Zoom lesson

 Choose a student to be the leader.
 The leader tells the other students what to do using a preposition of place.
 Students must do the action if the leader says “Simon says” before the action.
 If they don’t hear “Simon says” and they move, they are out of the game.